brian-rose/atm320-thermodynamics/_sources/syllabus.md

 The **required text** is [_A First Course in Atmospheric Thermodynamics_ by Grant W. Petty, Sundog Publishing, 2008](https://sundogpublishingstore.myshopify.com/products/a-first-course-in-atmospheric-thermodynamics-g-w-petty).

 The course will closely follow this book, and students will be reading it cover-to-cover.
-Having your own copy is highly recommended.
-One copy will be on reserve at the Science Library.
+Having your own copy is highly recommended. *One copy is on reserve at the University Library.*

 ### Reading assignments